mesosphere/dcos-docs-site/pages/docs/1.10/monitoring/debugging/task-exec/index.md

 ---
+layout: layout.pug
-post_title: Using dcos task exec
+title: Using dcos task exec
 feature_maturity: preview
-menu_order: 20
+menuWeight: 20
 ---

 The `dcos task exec` command allows you to execute an arbitrary command inside of a task's container and stream its output back to your local terminal to learn more about how a given task is behaving.
 It offers an experience very similar to [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/), without any need for SSH keys.